 - To create a streamlined approach for sharing Health and Wellbeing programs, services and support to all ACT schools.

 The Network does not receive any operational funding.
-Local organisations support the Network simply because it allows a united platform to further continue conversation and engagement with ACT schools on important Health and Wellbeing issues.
+Local organisations support the Network simply because it allows a united platform to further continue conversation and engagement with ACT schools on important health and mental wellbeing issues.

 The Network acknowledges and thanks Teachers Mutual Bank for their ongoing support, commitment and sponsorship to develop this website.

-This is website is maintained by Cancer Council ACT.
+This website is maintained by Cancer Council ACT.